Medical Schools in Nevada: How to Get In (2024)

 Part 1: Introduction

-Shotgun weddings, casinos, and strikingly beautiful desert landscapes soaked in shades of orange and red round out most people’s perceptions of the great state of Nevada.
-However, in the 21st century, forward-thinking MD and DO programs need to be added to that list.
+Concert halls, casinos, and strikingly beautiful desert landscapes soaked in shades of orange and red round out most people’s perceptions of the great state of Nevada.
+In the 21st century, however, forward-thinking MD and DO programs need to be added to that list.

 The University of Nevada Reno (UNR) and University of Nevada Las Vegas (UNLV) both have MD programs in their respective corners of the state, while Touro University offers a DO program in Henderson, near Las Vegas.
-Whichever program type you intend to pursue, there is a path for you in Nevada.
+Whichever type of program you intend to pursue, there is a path in Nevada.

-In this guide, we intend to break down the particulars of each school and program, granting you an in-depth look at what makes studying at each university unique.
-We’ll also give you vital statistics from admissions data to requirements for entry so that you can make the most informed decisions possible about where to apply.
+In this guide, we break down the particulars of each school and program, granting you an in-depth look at what makes studying at these medical schools unique.
+We also provide vital statistics—from admissions data to requirements for entry—so that you can make informed decisions about where to apply.

 ----